Baggage

 than if the same amount of weight were carried in any other way.
 They

-are quite voluminous and can also carry more weight in relation to
+are quite voluminous and can also carry more weight in relation to the

-won't want to test this theory on PBP !
+want to test this theory on PBP !

-On the downside, they don't attach easily to many modern saddles,
+On the downside, they don't attach easily to many modern saddles, having

-have produced a lightweight support to aid in keeping the bag off
+support to aid in keeping the bag off the rear wheel and back of the

-the rear wheel and back of the riders legs.
-The Bagman design is very
+riders legs.
+The Bagman design is very stable, but not quick release.

-stable, but not quick release.
 It does work well on small frames.

 Panniers